sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Magical healing only restores half as many hit points as normal unless you are also repaired in the same round (with an Engineering check, the *mending* cantrip, or similar).

-In addition, you donít require Supply in the typical sense; instead of eating food, you rely on a specific substance to refuel.
+In addition, you don√≠t require Supply in the typical sense; instead of eating food, you rely on a specific substance to refuel.
 Every 24 hours without the substance you suffer a level of fatigue and strife as your inner machinations begin to decay.
 Select one of the following.

 * *Combustibles:* 1 pound of coal or hemp, or 2 pounds of wood.
 * *Darkness:* 2 hours of complete darkness.